docker/docs/desktop/wasm/index.md

 After running this command, you can visit [http://localhost:8080/](http://localhost:8080/) to see the "Hello world" output from this example module.

-> Got an error message?
-Head to the [troubleshooting section](#troubleshooting)
+If you are receiving an error message, see the [troubleshooting section](#troubleshooting) for help.
-> for help.

 Note the `--runtime` and `--platform` flags used in this command:

-- `--runtime=io.containerd.wasmedge.v1`: informs the Docker engine that you want to use the Wasm containerd shim instead of the standard Linux container runtime
+- `--runtime=io.containerd.wasmedge.v1`: Informs the Docker engine that you want to use the Wasm containerd shim instead of the standard Linux container runtime
-- `--platform=wasi/wasm`: specifies the architecture of the image you want to use.
+- `--platform=wasi/wasm`: Specifies the architecture of the image you want to use.
 By leveraging a Wasm architecture, you don’t need to build separate images for the different machine architectures.
 The Wasm runtime takes care of the final step of converting the Wasm binary to machine instructions.